Guy Eckstine: Columbia Records

-As Director/A&R, from 1989-1991 Eckstine worked for Columbia Records, leading their West Coast Urban and Jazz A&R, developing artists, Shawn Smith, Sananda Maitreya/Terence Trent D'arby, Regina Belle, and Philip Bailey, among others.
+As Director/A&R, from 1989 to 1991 Eckstine worked for Columbia Records, leading their West Coast Urban and Jazz A&R, developing artists, Shawn Smith, Sananda Maitreya/Terence Trent D'arby, Regina Belle, and Philip Bailey, among others.

 Verve Records

-From 1991-1997 as VP, A&R Verve Records, fostered a period when Verve was praised for its creativity.
+From 1991 to 1997 as VP, A&R Verve Records, fostered a period when Verve was praised for its creativity.
 For Verve Forecast Records, among others, Eckstine signed, Herbie Hancock, saxophonist Wayne Shorter, vocalist, Gino Vannelli and keyboardist Jeff Lorber.
 Trumpeter Chris Botti credited Eckstine for his decision to sign with Verve.
 Eckstine also signed an American record deal for British acid jazz group Incognito.

 MP3.com

-Post Verve, from 1999-2002, Eckstine was Senior Vice President, Creative Development at the original MP3.com helming the jazz, world and classical music genres.
+Post Verve, from 1999 to 2002, Eckstine was Senior Vice President, Creative Development at the original MP3.com helming the jazz, world and classical music genres.

 Guy Eckstine Productions

 From 2002- 2007 as an independent producer Eckstine produced and executive produced recordings by Brian Culbertson, Hubert Laws, Cyrus Chestnut, and Alexandra Scott, as well as securing recording contracts for Julia Fordham (Atlantic Records), and Carol Welsman (Savoy Label Group).